-As the smallest fixed-lens cameras (like the Fujifilm X100 and Sony RX1R series) inherit the capabilities of their larger, interchangeable-lens brethren, so too should your camera strap — and that’s exactly what we’ve done with the F1ultralight.
+As the smallest fixed-lens cameras (like the Fujifilm X100 and Sony RX1R series) inherit the capabilities of their larger, interchangeable-lens brethren, so too should your camera strap — and that’s exactly what we’ve done with the F1ultralight — incorporating much of what photographers love about their F1’s.

 With durable 3/4″ wide webbing and tiny-but-tough acetal hardware, the F1ultralight is strong where it counts.
-More importantly, it’s small where counts — especially near your hand, where it matters most.
-With zero extra bulk, and sleek lug mount attachment, it’s as close as you can get to holding a naked camera.
+More importantly, it’s small where it counts — especially near your hand, where it matters most.
+Built with our tiny-but-mighty Standard Split Rings, exclusively for lug mount cameras — it’s as close as you can get to holding a naked camera.

 F1ultralight vs. F1: The Differences